chr1sbest/closebus/notes.md

 4) Geolocation is new to me, shouldn't be too hard.
 There is probably like a Google Maps API that does the heavy lifting and returns lat/long coordinates.
 I should be able to use lat/long coordinates to get stop_id's to pass into requests made by Backbone.

-5) UI/UX is pretty fun, but constantly changing things around can be a time-sink.
+5) UI/UX can be pretty fun, but constantly changing things around can be a time-sink.
 I'll attempt a simple design and try to keep the tweaks to a minimum.
 I'll stick to using Bootstrap, nothing too fancy.

 6) It doesn't look like I'm going to be graded on load balancing or devops stuff, so I'd rather deploy to Heroku > EC2 (and its FREE!)
 This shouldn't take much time either.
 Most of the time I'll spend on Heroku will be configuring services.